Naren-Karthik/sf_metamanage/README.md

 Please note: It will only pull & compare the components which are provided through “use” parameter in the “component_list.txt” inside the reference folder.

-Step 3: Once it is done, the retrieve and compare output will be saved in a folder name as today’s date inside in retrieve_compare folder which will be inside the folder you had created in step 1 of the “Setting up Salesforce retrieve folder” section
+Step 3: Once it is done, the retrieve and compare output will be saved in a folder name as today’s date inside in retrieve_compare folder which will be inside the folder you had created in step 1 of the “Setting up Salesforce retrieve folder”

 For the above scenario it will be stored under

 `C:\salesforce_retrieve\retrieve_compare`

+***Please note:***
+The following 4 metadata components won’t be pulled as of yet as they follow a different storage/retrieval pattern in Salesforce.
+1. Dashboard
+2. Document
+3. EmailTemplate
+4. Report